Life Transitions &

 What to Expect in Sessions

-We move at a pace that feels right for you, and sessions are guided by what feels most present.
+We move at a pace that feels right for you, without pressure to have things figured out.

 When you’re ready,